tomedunn/the-finished-book/_theory/variability-attacks/variability-attacks.md

 This principle can be applied recursively as well, so long as the damage pools of a resulting attack after splitting can be further split in two.
 Therefore, a more general statement would be that **the variance from a pool of damage divided up across multiple identical attacks gets smaller and smaller as the number of attacks increases**.

-An example of how the variance is reduced as the number of attacks increase is shown in Fig. [7](#fig:cd-distribution-example){: .fig-ref} (below) for a damage pool consisting of 8d6.
+An example of how the variance is reduced as the number of attacks increase is shown in Fig. \figref{fig:cd-distribution-example} (below) for a damage pool consisting of 8d6.
 As the number of attacks increases the width of the damaging portion of the distribution widens.
 However, the probability of dealing zero damage drops significantly, leading to an overall reduction in the total variance.

 <figure id="fig:cd-distribution-example">
     {% include_relative fig-cd-distribution-example-small.html %}
     {% include_relative fig-cd-distribution-example-large.html %}
-    <figcaption>Figure 7: Shows the damage distribution for a damage pool of 8d6 divided up evenly across different numbers of attacks, each of which has \(\rho_{\hit} = 0.60\) and \(\rho_{\crit} = 0.05\).
+    <figcaption>Shows the damage distribution for a damage pool of 8d6 divided up evenly across different numbers of attacks, each of which has \(\rho_{\hit} = 0.60\) and \(\rho_{\crit} = 0.05\).
 Distributions are offset for clarity.</figcaption>
 </figure>

 For a damage pool consisting of $$N$$ dice, $$\mathrm{D} = \left\{\die_{1}, \die_{2}, \dots, \die_{N}\right\}$$, the lowest variance will come when the damage pool can no longer be split up, i.e., one die per attack.
 The minimum total variance can therefore be calculated using Eqn. \eqref{eq:attack-variance-typical},